ladder/ladder/README.md

  #	}
 ```

-Note that due to the way Mongoid handles dynamic fields, dynamic properties **can not** be localized.
+Dynamic properties **can not** be localized.
 They can be any kind of literal, but they **can not** be a related object.
 They can, however, contain the related object's URI.

 ### Files